pansap99/gitGuide/README.md

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/head_file.png"> </p>

-The file contains in which branch the HEAD is refering.
+The file contains in which branch the HEAD is referring.
 Which is the currently active branch.
 So **HEAD is a pointer to the currently active branch**.
-If we switch brand and take a look in HEAD file ... you guessed it ... the refrence changed.
+If we switch brand and take a look in HEAD file ... you guessed it ... the reference changed.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/head_file_2.png"> </p>

-Now this ref inside the HEAD file is refering to something else located in the relatice path **refs/heads/main**.
-Lets navigate to **refs/heads** folder this file and look at its contents.
+Now this ref inside the HEAD file is referring to something else located in the relative path **refs/heads/main**.
+Lets navigate to **refs/heads** folder and look at its contents.

 <p align="center"> <img title="a title" alt="Alt text" width=500 src="images/ref_head_ls.png"> </p>

 The folder contains one file for each of our branches.
-Lets now take a look to the main branch file:
+Lets now take a look of the main branch file:

 <p align="center">
 <img title="a title" alt="Alt text"  height=50 width=300 src="images/commit_hash.png">
 <img title="a title" alt="Alt text"  height=80 width=300 src="images/log_commit_hash.png">
 </p>

 Does this string of characters remind you of something?
-It's a **comit hash**, and its the pick of the main brach meaning the last commit.
+It's a **commit hash**, and its the pick of the main branch meaning the last commit.
 To summarize:

 - **HEAD** is a **reference to the currently active branch**.
-Points to the currently active bracnh.
+Points to the currently active branch.
 Also when we look at the .git folder, **HEAD stores a pointer to the active branch file**.
-- **Each branch points to the latest commit (pick) using a comit hash**.
-Looking at it "folder-wise" inside the .git/refs/heads directory the branch files all **contain a comit hash wich points to the latest commit on these branches**.
+- **Each branch points to the latest commit (pick) using a commit hash**.
+Looking at it "folder-wise" inside the .git/refs/heads directory the branch files all **contain a commit hash which points to the latest commit on these branches**.

 # Merging Branches (:grimacing:)

 So far we explored the possibility to work on different branches to incorporate changes without affecting the other branches.
-However, in some point in time we would like to combine these changes (e.g. compine the new features we added).
+However, in some point in time we would like to combine these changes (e.g. combine the new features we added).
 We can do this with the **```git merge```** command.

-A comon workflow a lot of people use (including companies) is considering the main branch the **stable** branch.
-On this bransh we don't experiment but instead create new bracnhes called **feature branches**.
-If the feature branch incorporates features that they work and we finnaly want to include them into the **stable version** of the project we can **merge the feature branch back into main branch**.
+A common workflow a lot of people use (including companies) is considering the main branch the **stable** branch.
+On this branch we don't experiment but instead create new branches called **feature branches**.
+If the feature branch incorporates features that they work and we finally want to include them into the **stable version** of the project we can **merge the feature branch back into the main branch**.

-To merge a branch with another branch, HEAD must point the the recieving branch (the main branch in our example).
-After switching to the main branch we can execture the command:
+:warning: WARNING :warning: To merge a branch with another branch, HEAD must point the the receiving branch (the main branch in our example).
+After switching to the main branch we can execute the command:

 ```
 git merge <branch-to-merge-to-the-current-branch>
 ```

-So if we merged a feature branch back into the main branch basically we **fast-forward** the main branch a number of commits to **"catch up"** with the feature branch.
+If we merged a feature branch back into the main branch basically we **fast-forwarded** the main branch a number of commits to **"catch up"** with the feature branch.
 Now the main branch is also pointing to the last commit of the feature branch.
 This is called a **fast-forward merge**.
-In this case the bracnh we want to merge into main just jas a few more commits than the main branch.
+In this case the branch we want to merge into main just has a few more commits than the main branch.

-For example in order to merge our new_branch to the back to main branch we must:
+For example in order to merge our new_branch back to the main branch we must:
-1. First swtich to the main branch.
+1. First switch to the main branch.
 2. ```git merge new_branch```

 <p align="center"> <img title="a title" alt="Alt text" width=400 src="images/git_merge.png"> </p>

 The above was the easy case.
-It could be a case where the main branch has some commits that the feature branch doesn't have (e.g someone made comited changes in the main branch).
+It could be a case where the main branch has some commits that the feature branch doesn't have (e.g. someone made changes in the main branch).

-To sum up to merge a forward branch into an older one we use:
+To sum up to fast-forward merge a branch into an older branch:

 ```
 git switch <older-branch>